 When you’re motoring along remote roads, internet isn’t always available for finding that special hike or scenic drive.
 Alan and I always have a book beside us in the front seat for finding that “almost” secret fall foliage destination.

-Fodor’s Travel New England travel guide is a great place to start your leaf peeping trip.
+Colors of Fall Road Trip Guide guide is a great place to start your New England leaf peeping trip.
 With detailed information, maps and great routes for foliage drives, you’ll be sure to see some great multi-colored scenery.

 Need to purchase items for your fall leaf peeping trip?
 Check out Road Trip Gear for Boomers on Amazon.

 Don’t forget to subscribe to subscribe to the Road Trip Newsletter!